ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 * Then, go to your URL, such as `http://localhost/springboothelloworld/sayhello`.
 Press the Ctrl+C keys to stop the Docker run.

 ## Adding resources to your app (optional)
-{: #add_resources}
+{: #resources-byoc-kube}

 Add a service resource to your application and {{site.data.keyword.cloud_notm}} creates the service for you.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information. {{site.data.keyword.cloud_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.

 This process provisions a service instance, creates a resource key (credentials), and binds it to your app.
-For more information, see [Adding a service to your app](/docs/apps/reqnsi.html).
+For more information, see [Adding a service to your app](/docs/apps/reqnsi.html#add-resource).

 After you add a service resource to your app, you must copy the credentials for the service to your deployment environment.
-For more information, see [Adding credentials to your Kubernetes environment](/docs/apps/creds_kube.html).
+For more information, see [Adding credentials to your Kubernetes environment](/docs/apps/creds_kube.html#add_credentials).

 ## Preparing your app for deployment
-{: #connect_toolchain}
+{: #deploy-byoc-kube}

 In this step, you attach a DevOps toolchain to the application and configure it to be deployed to a Kubernetes cluster that is hosted in the {{site.data.keyword.cloud_notm}} Kubernetes service.